 David R. Ginsburg is the Executive Director of the UCLA School of Law’s Entertainment, Media, and Intellectual Property Law Program, where he teaches as a lecturer in law.
 His courses include Law 305 (a survey course in entertainment law) and Law 547 (a seminar on entertainment law research and writing).
-Mr. Ginsburg has also guest-taught at UCLA the motion picture and television law segments of Film and Television 294B (Entertainment Law, Business Practices, and Negotiation Strategies) and a “Deals” segment as part of the joint Law 239-Management 209 “Elements of Economics Organizations” seminar.
+Mr. Ginsburg also regularly guest-teaches the motion picture, television, and copyright law segments of Film and Television 294B (Entertainment Law, Business Practices, and Negotiation Strategies) at the UCLA School of Theater, Film, and Television.
 Since 2003, he has rendered expert witness opinions and testimony in several federal and state litigation matters.
-Prior to becoming a producer and senior production executive in 1986, Mr. Ginsburg practiced law for ten years and was a founding partner of the entertainment department at the international law firm of Sidley & Austin (now Sidley Austin).
+Prior to becoming a producer and senior production executive in 1986, Mr. Ginsburg practiced law for ten years and was a founding partner of the entertainment department at the international law firm of Sidley & Austin (now Sidley Austin LLP).
 He has also served as an appointed Judge Pro-Tem of the Beverly Hills Municipal Court.

-Mr. Ginsburg is the Deputy Chair and a Board Member of the British Academy of Film and Television Arts/LA, a member emeritus and past co-chair of the UCLA Entertainment Law Symposium Committee, and a past board member of the Santa Barbara International Film Festival.
+Mr. Ginsburg is a past Deputy Chair and a Board Member of the British Academy of Film and Television Arts Los Angeles, a member and past Co-Chair of the UCLA Entertainment Law Symposium Committee, and a past board member of the Santa Barbara International Film Festival.
 He was a co-curator of the World Cinema Series of the San Diego Museum of Contemporary Art and the Museum of Photographic Art.
 Mr. Ginsburg also completed the certificate program “Mediation in the Litigated Case” at Pepperdine Law School’s Straus Institute of Dispute Resolution in December 2004.
-David is admitted to practice before the state and federal courts of California and Hawaii, as well as the U.S. Supreme Court.
-He is an active member of the Motion Picture and Television Academies, the Los Angeles Copyright Society and the Producers Guild of America.
+He is admitted to practice before the state and federal courts of California and Hawaii, as well as the U.S. Supreme Court.
+He is an active member of the Motion Picture and Television Academies of Arts and Sciences, the Los Angeles Copyright Society, and the Producers Guild of America.